VoltRipper

 The verdict

 When riders ask "what's the step up from a Sur-Ron Light Bee?", the Ultra Bee is the answer.
-It's tied at the top of the VoltRipper database — a VoltRipper Score of 89/100 — and it earns that with a genuinely bigger everything: a 4.4 kWh battery, roughly 24.5 kW of peak power in HP listings, a 59 mph top end, and 2026 wheelie control, all riding on the deepest support network in the segment.
+It posts a top-tier VoltRipper Score of 94/100 — and it earns that with a genuinely bigger everything: a 4.4 kWh battery, roughly 24.5 kW of peak power in HP listings, a 59 mph top end, and 2026 wheelie control, all riding on the deepest support network in the segment.
 At ~$6,499 it is not a value pick, and it's more bike than a beginner should start on — but for a rider ready to move up, it's the class benchmark.

 Who it's for — and who should skip it